rodneyshupe/Cookbook/Recipes/Entrees/Seafood/MapleMustardGlazedSalmon.rst

 Directions
 ----------

 1. Preheat oven to 400F.
-Mix glaze ingredients in a small bowl.
+Mix glaze ingredients in small bowl.
 2. Season salmon fillets with salt and pepper on both sides.
 Brush salmon with glaze.
-3. Place salmon on a baking sheet lined with parchment paper, and bake at 400F for about 10 -12 minutes, or until internal temperature reaches 145F.
+3. Place salmon on baking sheet lined with parchment paper and bake at 400F until internal temperature reaches 145F, about 10 to 12 minutes.